wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **Q:**&ensp;So far I have been following you.
 Now, what am I expected to do?

 **M:**&ensp;There is nothing to do.
 Just *be*.
 Do nothing. *Be*.
 No climbing mountains and sitting in caves.
 I do not even say, “be yourself”, since you do not know yourself.
 Just *be*.
-Having seen that you are neither the ‘outer’ world of perceivables, nor the ‘inner’ world of thinkables, that you are neither body nor mind — just *be*.
+Having seen that you are neither the ‘outer’ world of perceivables, nor the “inner” world of thinkables, that you are neither body nor mind — just *be*.

 **Q:**&ensp;Surely, there are degrees of realisation.